What This Guide Covers

 Getting to and From Sydney Airport

 Sydney Airport is well connected to the city, and most visitors have several realistic options for getting to and from their accommodation.
 The best choice depends on where you are staying, how much luggage you have, and what time you arrive or depart.
+For a full breakdown of all transport options, routes, and costs, see this Sydney Airport transport guide.

 Unlike in some cities, airport transport in Sydney is generally efficient and clearly organised.
 Knowing your options in advance helps you avoid unnecessary stress, especially after a long flight.
+Sydney Airport also provides a helpful overview of the available transport choices on its official transport options page, which explains how trains, taxis, rideshares, and transfers operate at both terminals.

 Train from the Airport